The Senegal Parrot is a sweet cuddly bird for many owners.

 The Senegal Parrot will easily become a one-person bird if they are not held and played with on a regular basis by more than one person.

 This training program is excellent.
 Chet is an expert and trains birds in hours to behave.
 Check out his free course, then I am sure you will want to purchase the whole training system.

 Many Senegal Parrot owners have reported that their parrots have learned a number of words and mimic household sounds.
 Their voice is not as clear as conures, they have more of a tiny parakeet voice.

 The company that has the training program above, also has a course on teaching your bird to talk if you are interested in that.

 You should provide no more than 80 percent of the Senegal Parrot diet with top-quality pellets.
-We like the Totally Organics Pellets that we carry because they are 100% organic and they don't even have artificial vitamins in them.
+We like the Totally Organics Pellets because they are 100% organic and they don't even have artificial vitamins in them.
 This is important if you have a bird with allergies.
-We also carry Harrison's Organic Pellets.
+We also like Harrison's Organic Pellets.